mlajtos/lb-pokedex/README.md

 ## Requirements

-1. React.js app using [PokéAPI](https://pokeapi.co/​)
+1. React.js app using [PokéAPI](https://pokeapi.co/).
-    - display list of Pokémons and detail (name + image) for one selected
+    - Display list of Pokémons and detail (name + image) for one selected.
-1. Structured and readable code
+1. Structured and readable code.
-1. No CSS-in-JS, any pre/post processor, [BEM](https://en.bem.info/)
+1. No CSS-in-JS, any pre/post processor, [BEM](https://en.bem.info/).
-1. minimal external dependencies
+1. Minimal external dependencies.

 ---